scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 * All are colored image having 3 channels. (might need to change B&W image.)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+## 2. Include an exploratory visualization of the dataset.

-Secondly, I have generated histogram against train, test, validation data set how label-id are distributed over those 3 types of signboard images.
-Looking at histgraph carefully, some of label id like SpeedLimit signboard has shown strong biases, which means having much volume of data than any other label id like trun left or turn right etc. Here is my visualiztion of the data set exploralization.
+Secondly, I build histogram chart against train, test, validation data set how Traffic Sign labels are distributed over the whole data.
+In the overview of histgraph chart, some of label (eg. SpeedLimit 30km) has strong data biases, which means having much volume of data set than any other label (eg. trun left or turn right etc.).
+Here is my visualiztion of the data set exploralization.

 __Training Data__
 ![alt text][trainhist]